domitix/CleverWeather/README.md

 * **publisher.py** randomly chooses a device to publish messages, creates random values for temperature, humidity, wind direction, wind intensity and send them to the IoT hub.
 * webapp
     * **server.js** is the core part of the web app.
-It calls the function that reads the messages sent to the IoT hub, it loads the website etc.
+It connects to the IoT hub, calls the function that reads the messages arrived at the hub and reorganize them.
     * public
         * **index.html** contains the webpage that you see.
     * js